Do Cruise Ships Run Out of Food?

 Another reason cruise ships are able to serve so many guests successfully is that dining is spread across multiple venues.

-With so many places serving food throughout the day, passengers rarely depend on just one restaurant at a time.
+With so many places serving food throughout the day, passengers are not relying on just one location at a time.

 From a guest’s perspective, food service on a cruise usually feels seamless.